Ceres (The Bear): Filming

-The flashback with Mikey in the Berzatto house kitchen was filmed in California.
-According to Ebon Moss-Bachrach, "Jon's scene was the last thing we shot, so we were able to change our appearance a little bit...Jon was in the middle of doing American Gigolo and we could only really get him for a day.
+The flashback with Mikey was filmed in California, in the kitchen of one of the producers of the show.
+According to Moss-Bachrach, "Jon's scene was the last thing we shot, so we were able to change our appearance a little bit...Jon was in the middle of doing American Gigolo and we could only really get him for a day.
 A few of us went out to L.A., and we shot it there, so the whole temperature was quite different, the light was different.
 It felt not so dark, in a way."